dbelouslv/BelousLib.GuidExtension/src/BelousLib.GuidExtension/docs/NUGET.md

   cfg.CreateMap<UserDto, User>()
     .ForMember(d => d.Id, o => o.MapFrom(s => s.Id.ToInt32()));
   ```
 - If you don't want to display the identifiers of your entities, you can use this library as a form of **"encryption"** method.
+Below you can see example with using a **enableZeroRemoving** flag

   **Before**: `/user?userId=1&teamId=59`

-  **After**: `/user?userId=01000000-0000-0000-0000-000000000000&teamId=3b000000-0000-0000-0000-000000000000`
+  **After**: `/user?userId=00000001-0000-0000-ed5c-1a8fcef14830&teamId=0000003b-0000-0000-6546-65a55278fe74`

-## Warning
+## Important

 Please note that when converting, only the first 16 characters of the GUID are filled with data, while the remaining values are left as zeros.
-Since it doesn't matter what will be in their place, the 'enableZeroRemoving' flag was added to replace the zeros with any HEX values.
+Since it doesn't matter what will be in their place, the **enableZeroRemoving** flag was added to replace the zeros with any HEX values.

 ```csharp
   //Output 6748db38-b5fd-40c1-5a66-8f6a0e5c1c0b